Thursday, February 06, 2025

 What is your least favorite thing about winter?

 Trees this time of year look so sad without their leaves.
 But if I had to name my absolute least favorite thing about winter, it would be the cold.
 Definitely the cold.
+I find the cold gives me a runny nose and keeps me up coughing in the night.
 I don't know how those of you who live in snowy climates manage so well during the winter.
-The temperatures do sometimes get near to freezing here and ice can be a threat to our water pipes, plants, and on the roads when it does, but, for the most part, where I live, snow is something we only see on the mountain tops in the distance.
+The combination of the cold and the wet would drive me crazy (says the woman who loves rain).
+The temperatures do sometimes get to freezing or below here, although not often, and ice can be a threat to our water pipes, plants, and on the roads.
+It has snowed in town once or twice in the past thirty or so years (whether it actually counts as snow is another matter), but it's really only something we see on the mountain tops in the distance or in photos.

 What about you?